getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/message.md

 `params`:

-: _Optional_: A list of formatting parameters, preferrably strings.
+: _Optional_: A list of formatting parameters, preferably strings.
 Non-strings will be coerced to strings.